ACT Math

 Calculator is allowed for the entire section, but many questions are faster solved mentally.
 Use it to check, not compute everything.

-With 60 questions in 60 minutes, budget one minute each.
+With 45 questions in 50 minutes on the Enhanced ACT, budget about 67 seconds each.
 Flag difficult questions and return to them.

 Plug In Answer Choices

 When an algebraic question has numerical answer choices, plug them back into the equation.
-Start with C (the middle value).
+With 4 answer choices now, start with B or C.

 Draw Diagrams